Fun Facts Behind LHR, LAX, and JFK

 Love aviation quirks like this?
 Subscribe to The Boarding Pass travel blog for more hidden stories.

-Fun Facts from the Travel Blog Departure Lounge
+Fun Facts from The Travel Pass Blog Departure Lounge

 Why It Matters